• Skip to Content

 3. Employ processes and applications that positively effect both individuals and group goals.

-4. Develop analytic and statistical skills for application to health service issues.
+4. Develop data-driven analytic and economic skills for application to health service issues.

 5. Appraise theory and skills in policy, management, and leadership to examine and influence real world health issues.